puppetlabs/puppet-docs/source/guides/file_serving.markdown

 `--fsconfig` flag to `puppet master`.

-The format of the fileserver.conf file is almost exactly like that of [rsync](http://samba.anu.edu.au/rsync/) (although it does not yet support the full functionality of rsync), and roughly resembles an INI file:
+The format of the fileserver.conf file is almost exactly like that of [rsync](http://samba.anu.edu.au/rsync/), and roughly resembles an INI file:

     [mount_point]
         path /path/to/files
         allow *.domain.com
         deny *.wireless.domain.com

+The following options can currently be specified for a given mount point:

+* The `path` to the mount's location on the disk
+* Any number of `allow` directives
+* Any number of `deny` directives

-These three options represent the only options currently available in the configuration file.
-The path is the only required option.
-The default security configuration is to deny all access, so if no allow lines are specified, the module will be configured but available to no one.
+`path` is the only required option, but since the default security configuration is to deny all access, a mount point with no `allow` directives would not be available to any nodes.

 The path can contain any or all of %h, %H, and %d, which are dynamically replaced by the client's hostname, its fully qualified